 I’m a Senior Lecturer and Director of Field Education in the School of Social Work at Massey University.
 I’ve been involved in the tertiary sector for sixteen years and taught practice, policy and field education papers at undergraduate and postgraduate levels.
 I’m the Chair of the Council of Social Work Educators field education committee and I support and coordinate a collaborative network of field education staff across the social work programmes in the tertiary sector.
 My current research projects are focused on enabling excellent placement experiences for students by listening to the perspectives of key stakeholders.
 One recent publication (Hay, Ballantyne & Brown, 2014) mapped the demand for social work placements in New Zealand.
 The findings from this research led to a collaborative piece of work with the New Zealand Social Workers Registration Board on the collection and dissemination of relevant placement data from the seventeen accredited tertiary programmes.
 Another phase of this research involved interviewing agency managers to explore their perspectives on practice placements (Hay & Brown, 2015).

-I’m an Associate Professor of Social Work at the University of Canterbury and have worked in tertiary level social work education for over twenty years.
+I’m a Professor of Social Work at the University of Canterbury and have worked in tertiary level social work education for over twenty years.
 My primary teaching responsibilities are practice skills, research and social policy.
 My research and publications have a primary focus on social work education, and my PhD thesis was the first national study of social work field education in New Zealand.
 Of my 63 publications 30 have been about teaching and learning transactions.
 One significant publication – Practice Skills for Social Work and Welfare – is now in its third edition and used widely to prepare students for work in the field.
 The nexus between practice skill development and field education has been a constant theme of my work.
 Facilitating graduate readiness to practise has been the ultimate goal in all of my work with students.
 Along with Liz Beddoe I recently published a new text Social Policy for Social Work and Human Services in Aotearoa New Zealand: Diverse Perspectives.
 This text focuses on contemporary policy debates and fields of practice, with an emphasis on enhancing student engagement within this curriculum area.
 I am a member and former President of the Aotearoa New Zealand Association of Social Workers.

 I have been lecturing at the University of Otago for eighteen years and I am currently a Senior Lecturer in the Department of Sociology, Gender & Social Work.
 To stay grounded I maintain a case load of various familial and community based responsibilities.
 In terms of my practice background, my wife and I have fostered nearly 200 young people over a twelve year period and I have had various social work roles within NGOs.
 I currently provide professional supervision for social workers in two local NGOs.
 I am a member of the Tangata Whenua Voices in Social Work in Aotearoa, which has undertaken work for the Social Workers Registration Board to rewrite the Competency to Practice Social Work with Māori and produced the Kaitiakitanga Framework.
 I whakapapa to Kāi Tahu, Kāti Māmoe, Waitaha, Ngāti Kahungunu, French and Scottish peoples.